riboflavin/test-framer-sync/compare/fireflies-ai-vs-zoom-ai.md

 * Ease-of-use: does it have a simple, intuitive setup that works for non-technical users?
 * In-person meeting support: can it transcribe audio from live recordings or uploaded files, not just virtual calls?
 * Security and privacy: how is customer data handled on the platform?
 * Integrations: can it connect with your existing stack, like HubSpot, Notion, or Slack?
-• Functionality: does it go beyond transcriptions and actually help you take action?
+* Functionality: does it go beyond transcriptions and actually help you take action?
-• Languages: can it transcribe and summarize meetings in different languages?
+* Languages: can it transcribe and summarize meetings in different languages?
-• Desktop and mobile apps: can you access it on Windows, Mac, iOS, and Android for on-the-go meeitngs?
+* Desktop and mobile apps: can you access it on Windows, Mac, iOS, and Android for on-the-go meetings?
-• Recordings: is there support for saving and playing back audio and video recordings of meetings?
+* Recordings: is there support for saving and playing back audio and video recordings of meetings?
 ## Evaluating Fireflies.ai and Zoom AI
 - Fireflies.ai: Pros - Wide compatibility with various platforms, detailed summaries and action items provided after meetings, feature-rich for deeper insights, easy setup process.
 Cons - Free plan limitations encourage upgrades, transcription accuracy around 90%, cluttered UI with slight learning curve, excessive email notifications.
 - Zoom AI: Pros - Native integration with Zoom, real-time Q&A and assistance during meetings, unique whiteboard AI feature, included with paid Zoom subscription.
 Cons - Limited to Zoom usage only, no free access requiring a paid Zoom plan, speaker ID limits to logged-in users, no custom vocabulary for accurate transcription.
-In general, users say that Fireflies.ai: - Wide compatibility – works with Zoom, Teams, Meet, etc. via bot​reddit.com .
-- Detailed summaries & action items emailed after each meeting​g2.com .
-- Feature-rich (keywords, sentiment, task assignments) for deeper insights​reddit.com .
-- Easy setup; “just invite the bot and it works” feedback from users​g2.com
-..
-However, they also say: - Free plan limits (few monthly minutes, storage 0.8k min) encourage upgrade​reddit.com .
-- Transcription ~90% accurate, some errors with accents or jargon​reddit.com .
-- UI can feel cluttered due to many features, slight learning curve​reddit.com .
-- Lots of email notifications (every meeting by default) – can overwhelm heavy meeting users​g2.com ..
-In general, users say that Zoom AI: - Native integration – no setup if you use Zoom, and outputs appear right in Zoom Chat​meetjamie.ai
-.
-- Real-time Q&A and assistance during meetings (ask the AI on the fly).
-- Unique whiteboard AI for creating mind-maps/diagrams in meeting​meetjamie.ai
-.
-- Included with paid Zoom (no extra fee for existing Zoom subscribers)​news.zoom.us
-..
-However, they also say: - Zoom-only: Doesn’t work on Google Meet, Teams, etc.​meetjamie.ai .
-- No free access – requires a Zoom paid plan (~$15+ monthly)​meetjamie.ai
-.
-- Speaker ID limits: won’t capture anyone not logged in as Zoom user (e.g., a speaker in the room)​meetjamie.ai .
-- No custom vocabulary, so industry jargon may transcribe poorly​meetjamie.ai ..
 | Feature                           | Fireflies.ai          | Zoom AI               |
 |-----------------------------------|-----------------------|-----------------------|
 | Trial/Free Plan                   | ✅ Free plan (limited) | ❌ Requires paid Zoom  |